aguiarjv/dotfiles/zsh-config/README.md

 ````

 The plugin 'zsh_autosuggetions' may cause some lagging. <br />
+These configurations can be used without "Oh My ZSH".
+There is a very simple and effective function to add plugins in the 'zsh-functions' file. <br />
 I'm still using "Oh My ZSH" but I plan to use only these configurations once I found them satisfying.